-From there, we moved towards touring and booking his own shows.
-Where it seems all the world would either complain about having to do all the work or take the opposite road and brandish their indie status like a badge of honor, Jords take learned middle ground.
+From there, our talk moved towards touring and booking his own shows.
+Where anyone would either complain about having to do the work or take the opposite road and brandish their indie status like a badge of honor, Jords takes a learned middle ground.
 “It would be nice to have an agent, but it’s good to do it yourself….When you do it yourself, it adds value.
 It’s like being an independent artist and getting a top ten single rather than being a signed artist and getting a top ten single.
 It will add value to you when you do eventually sign that deal.”
 Again, I find myself surprised.
 For somebody with the talent to string together velvet wordplay as well as produce boisterous beats, his lack of global stardom would seem frustrating.
 Yet, Jords sounds content, using every opportunity as a learning opportunity, knowing each challenge will help him grow.

-With all the talk and reference to self-awareness, I had to bring up one line that stuck out to me through several trips into After the Ends.
-On “Tek Time,” Jords raps, “If my hairline wasn't fucked I'd grow dreads.”
-If you’re familiar with the artist, this line will both shock you and make perfect sense.
-It’s a surprisingly unsurprising revelation.
-In nearly every press photo, social media post, and video, Jords wears a hat.
-It turns out; it’s not for fashion, but rather because he’s self-conscious of his receding hairline.
+With all the talk and reference to self-awareness, I had to bring up a particular line that stuck out to me through several trips into After the Ends.
+On “Tek Time,” Jords raps, “If my hairline wasn't fucked, I'd grow dreads.”
+If you’re familiar with the artist, this line will come across as a surprisingly unsurprising revelation.
+In nearly every press photo, social media post, and video, Jords sports a hat.
+As it turns out, this decision isn't motivated by fashion; it’s because he’s self-conscious of his receding hairline.
 “If I don’t address it, somebody’s going to cuss me about it.
 If you own what you do, nobody can tell you shit.”

 As the hour mark approached, our chat came to an end.
 Jords spent the last few minutes explaining his grand schemes for the future, only some of which he could elaborate on, but all of which dealt with putting power back into the hands of artists.
 “We should own everything that we do and enable other creatives to own what they do as well.”
 And those aren’t empty words.
 After the Ends was released independently under his own imprint.
 Refreshing to hear somebody talking game and following through, eh?

-Before hanging up, I asked him what he’d like to add, if anything, to our phone call.
-“It’s corny now, but I want to thank everyone.”
-He then paused and continued saying that he gets a lot of messages on social media with people saying how much they love his music, but he can even get numb to the praise.
+Before hanging up, I asked Jords if he’d like to add anything to our phone call.
+“It’s corny now," he said, "but I want to thank everyone.”
+He then paused, thought for a moment and continued by admitting that even he can lose sight and become numb to the process.
+He confessed that he'll occasionally get too wrapped up in his work, and ignore his fans.
 “But recently my phone broke, so I haven’t been looking at social media or anything like that.
-But it’s shown me that you have to appreciate the process and appreciate everyone around you that’s been supporting you and has continued to send those messages.
+But it’s shown me that you have to appreciate the process and appreciate everyone around you that’s been supporting you and has continued to send messages.
 If anyone reads this, I want them to know I do appreciate that.”